Philippines to Australia | Partner Visa | Tourist Visa | Child Visas

 - A friendly family-run practice – not a cold and heartless corporation

-- Our office and staff is in Manila, Philippines, with easy access to clients, the Australian Embassy in Manila, and with extensive local experience in Philippines matters and Filipino bureaucracy.
+- Our office and staff is here in Manila, Philippines, with easy access to Filipina clients, the Australian Embassy in Manila, and with extensive local experience in Philippines matters and Filipino bureaucracy.
 That means Jeff Harvie, along with Mila Harvie and Jeremy Harvie are here and available all the time.

-The Down Under Visa Management Team
+The Down Under Management Team

 Watch our introductory video

-(Australian Partner Visas & Australian Prospective Marriage Visas)
+(aka Australian Partner Visas & Australian Prospective Marriage Visas)

 Australian Tourist Visas & Family Visas

-- Dependent child visas
+- Dependent child visa to Australia from Philippines

-- Child Visas
+- Child Visas to Australia from Philippines

-- Parent visas
+- Parent visas from Philippines to Australia

-- Citizenship By Descent
+- Citizenship By Descent from Philippines for biological children of Australian Citizens

 The migration process is like a minefield.
 Getting a visa for your Filipina girl (or Filipino man) to Australia from the Philippines is fraught with complexities, and we all know how important the outcome is.
 You want the visa to be granted.
 You do not want a visa refusal.